Eric-Dally/Credit_Risk_Analysis/README.md

 # Summary:

+Please note that the data was unabalance (high amounts of low risk data and low amounts of high risk data).
+This was a problem because, in loan default cases, it is more important to identify the high risk loans than the low risk loans.
+High risk loans cost the credit card company money.
+That being said, I balanced the data using different methods which resulted in different results.

 There is a summary of the results (2 pt)
 There is a recommendation on which model to use, or there is no recommendation with a justification (3 pt)